erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 ```

 ### Create Windows bootloader files for the EFI
-> Be sure to do this with the Command Prompt (cmd.exe) initiated with administrator privileges.
-Using Windows Terminal or PowerShell will cause you to get an error in the command.

 > If an error occurs when copying boot files, check `diskpart` to see if ESPNABU still has letter Y. If it does not, add any other letter (such as K) and replace the Y in the below command with said letter respectively
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI